 Hey, I’m glad you’re here!
 Today I want to share an awesome devotional on humility in the Bible and today.
 It’s a combination of contemporary Christian fiction and a devotional inspired by First Corinthians 13.
 Because the essence of the ‘love chapter’ really is humility, isn’t it?

 The power of humility is in its putting others first, and trusting God with the outcome.
-When you read the great stories of humility in the Bible, you get to see some of the most average people doing remarkable things.
+When you read the Bible, you get to see some of the most average people doing remarkable things.

 Think about Nehemiah.
 As cupbearer, what possible expertise, or responsibility, did he have for rebuilding the walls of Jerusalem?
 And he didn’t demand anything, but when the king noticed his state of mind, and asked, he humbly asked for the moon, or its equivalent.
 And he wasn’t arrogant with his enemies either.
 He just kept on track.